chilli-axe/mpc-autofill/desktop-tool/docs/Desktop-Tool.wiki.md

   - Download all card images to `cards/` and exit.
   - Skips PDF creation and browser automation.

+- `--dtc-icc-profile`
+  - Override the default bundled ICC profile used during DriveThruCards PDF/X conversion.
+  - Useful if your print workflow requires a specific ICC profile.

 ### Browser Profile Flags

 - `--browser-profile-path`
   - Use an existing Chromium user data directory (cookies/session/password managers).
 - `--browser-profile-name`
   - Select the profile directory inside the user data folder (default: `Default`).
+- `--dtc-custom-stealth`
+  - Enable additional custom stealth JavaScript for DriveThruCards.
+  - Use this as a last resort when the default `undetected-chromedriver` behavior is not sufficient.
+  - Disabled by default because extra JS patches can trigger bot detection on some runs.

 These are useful for DriveThruCards login reliability when bot detection blocks fresh sessions.

+### Logging Flag

+- `--log-level`
+  - Global CLI verbosity control.
+  - Use `DEBUG` to show detailed Selenium step-by-step logs.

 ## Notes